IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-4.md

 ### How it works

-* When the application starts running, the callable is invoked and it returns an iterable.
+* When the Streams runtime begins running your application, the callable, (e.g. the `get_readings` function) is invoked and it returns an iterable.
 The runtime then iterates through the available data by repeatedly calling [__next__](https://docs.python.org/3/library/stdtypes.html#iterator.__next__) on the iterable.
 Each returned item that is not `None` is submitted as a tuple for downstream processing.
 * When or if the iterator throws a `StopException`, no more tuples appear on the source stream.

 <a id="examples"></a>